• Skip to primary navigation

 makeanddocrew.com

-This easy, cotton cardigan pattern for beginners uses a very simple construction to create a sweater for women or men.
+This easy, cotton cardigan pattern uses a very simple construction to create a sweater for women or men.
 Made with basic half double crochet stitches and minimal seaming, this is a good first or second garment project.
 Video tutorial included!

 Get the Pattern